Over 230 years ago today, delegates to the Constitutional Convention in Philadelphia, Pennsylvania signed the Constitution of the United States.

-Celebrate the birthday of our foundering document and check out our latest film in The Constitution Project series, The Confrontation Clause: Crawford v.
-Washington.
+Celebrate the birthday of our foundering document and check out our latest film in The Constitution Project series, The 19th Amendment: A Woman’s Right to Choose.

 Full Text of the Original Document.

 “Scene at the Signing of the Constitution of the United States,” by Howard Chandler Christy (Architect of the Capitol)

 230 years ago today, many of the nation’s leading minds met in a sweltering room in the middle of a Philadelphia heat wave to revise a document called The Articles of Confederation.
 The Articles had been a big problem.
 They left too much power to the states.
 Congress, the only branch of the federal government in the Articles, had almost no power over the states.
 And as the country fought for independence from Great Britain, that had been disastrous, as the Continental Army struggled to supply itself through a government with no ability to raise funds.